camunda/camunda-docs-manual/content/reference/rest/overview/variables.md

 [serialization dataformat]({{< relref "user-guide/process-engine/variables.md#object-value-serialization" >}}) (such as XML or JSON).

 {{< note title="" class="info" >}}
-  In order to retrieve the serialized form of a variable, use the `deserializeValues=false` GET parameter.
+  To retrieve the serialized form of a variable, use the `deserializeValues=false` GET parameter.
 {{< /note >}}